sUhAs1011/AI-Powered-Skill-Gap-Analysis-Reskilling-for-Employment-Trends/README.md

 ### Implementation

-- eda_analysis: This script analyzes raw job and course data, identifying missing values and key characteristics.
+- `eda_analysis`: This script analyzes raw job and course data, identifying missing values and key characteristics.
 It performs cross-dataset skill analysis to find common skills and highlight gaps between job requirements and course offerings.

-- data_processing: This script cleans and standardizes raw data, handling missing values and normalizing skill names to a canonical form.
+- `data_processing`: This script cleans and standardizes raw data, handling missing values and normalizing skill names to a canonical form.
 It also creates a combined text field for each job and course, which is essential for later embedding.

-- populate_chromadb: Generates This script converts the preprocessed text into vector embeddings using 'all-MiniLM-L6-v2' and populates a ChromaDB vector database with these embeddings.
+- `populate_chromadb`: Generates This script converts the preprocessed text into vector embeddings using `all-MiniLM-L6-v2` and populates a ChromaDB vector database with these embeddings.
 It also performs an initial job-to-course similarity mapping, saving the results to a JSON file.

-- model_training: This script trains a Deep Structured Semantic Model (DSSM) to refine job-course similarity.
+- `model_training`: This script trains a `Deep Structured Semantic Model (DSSM)` to refine job-course similarity.
 It uses embeddings from ChromaDB and generates a dataset of positive and negative pairs for training.
-The training process incorporates an Exponential Moving Average (EMA) and early stopping to save the best-performing model.
+The training process incorporates an `Exponential Moving Average (EMA)` and early stopping to save the best-performing model.

-- model_testing: This script is a Streamlit web application that acts as the user interface.
+- `model_testing`: This script is a Streamlit web application that acts as the user interface.
 It analyzes a user's resume, identifies skill gaps for a desired job, and recommends relevant courses by leveraging either the pre-computed mappings or the trained DSSM model for deeper semantic matching.

+- `utils`: The utils.py script serves as a central toolkit for the project, containing reusable helper functions that standardize and preprocess text and skills.
+It sets up Natural Language Processing (NLP) components from nltk and spacy for tasks like lemmatization and stop word removal.
+The script's core functionality revolves around a large `SKILL_NORMALIZATION_MAP` that maps common skill variations to a single, canonical form, ensuring consistency across all job and course data.
+This script is used by both data_processing.py and testing.py to clean and normalize text, extract skills, and perform semantic comparisons, ensuring that data is consistently formatted before it's used for model training or user interaction.

 ### Architecture Diagram
 <img width="1581" height="685" alt="image" src="https://github.com/user-attachments/assets/41760cde-c598-4ba1-b64c-a1edd68e53cb" />